North–South divide in England: The Midlands

-In this image, Northern England is shown as blue, The Midlands as green, and Southern England as yellow.
+Location of the Midlands in the centre of England.

-The North Midlands are sometimes seen as part of the north, with Derbyshire, Leicestershire, Lincolnshire, Nottinghamshire, Staffordshire and northern Warwickshire having northern culture and accents.
+The North Midlands are sometimes seen as part of the north.
 Many towns and cities in the northern areas of the Midlands appear, at least historically, to have more in common with their northern counterparts than with those in the south.
 This is mainly because they have a history of concentrated industrialisation and post-industrial economic depression, especially in the West Midlands metropolitan county and Stoke-on-Trent (and the Potteries).
 The film Once Upon a Time in the Midlands (2004), starring Ricky Tomlinson, was made in the character of the straight-talking and dry humoured northern comedies.

 However, during the 1930s while the North suffered badly from the Great Depression, the Midlands shared the fortunes of the South as these two areas of the country both prospered, with a booming Midlands motor car industry matching the Southern growth in the manufacture of electrical goods.
 This not only placed the Midlands socially on the same side as the South during a crucial defining period in Northern working class cultural identity, but also has had still-visible matching effects on the landscape of both Midlands and South, as both experienced a property boom in the middle years of the decade.
 This resulted in the proliferation of the 1930s-style semi-detached houses in Midland areas such as Birmingham's south suburbs to match a similar manifestation in areas of the South such as West London.

 As in the North, many Midlands towns and cities have experienced redevelopment, including a second Birmingham Bullring complex which replaced a postwar development, including a branch of the upmarket Selfridges department store, and The Mailbox redevelopment which houses a branch of Harvey Nichols.
 Solihull metropolitan borough is one of the most affluent in the country.

 East Anglia

-East Anglia, an area of the official region of The East Of England, has recently become involved with the divide recently when it comes to geography and wealth disparity.
+East Anglia, an area of the official region of The East Of England, has recently become involved with the divide when it comes to geography and wealth disparity.
 Some people have placed it into its own region due to many cities and towns within the area being argued to match Northern working class cultural identity, or at least Midlands working class cultural identity.
 This is due to the surprisingly large and almost widespread pockets of poverty and deprivation within the area, with areas such as Suffolk, Cambridgeshire and Norfolk being home to areas named among the most deprived in the country.
-Many have also argued it is a lot closer to some areas of The Midlands and even Northern England than some areas of Southern England, with some Southerners considering it to be part of the North.